hydephp/develop/docs/digging-deeper/collections.md

 3. To get a collection, specify name of the subdirectory the files are stored in.
 4. Data will be parsed into differing objects depending on which facade method you use.
 See the table below.
 5. The class is aliased so that you can use it in Blade files without having to include the namespace.
-6. While not enforced, each subdirectory should probably only have the same filetype to prevent developer confusion
+6. While not enforced, each subdirectory should probably only have the same filetype to prevent developer confusion.
 7. Unlike source files for pages, files starting with underscores are not ignored.
 8. You can customize the source directory for collections through a service provider.
 9. If the base source directory does not exist, it will be created for you.